 Do you already have your motorcycle endorsement and your own motorcycle?
 Are you very comfortable with how your motorcycle handles and have over 1,000 miles of experience on it?
-If you’re ready to learn how to ride your motorcycle better, take the Advanced Rider Course (ARC).
+If you’re ready to learn how to ride your motorcycle better, take the Advanced Rider Skills (ARS).

-The Advanced Rider Course (ARC) is a relatively new offering from the Motorcycle Safety Foundation and Motorcycle Ohio.
-The ARC is a one-day course that complements an experienced rider’s basic skills and helps with personal risk assessment.
-It includes a fast-paced classroom segment with several interactive activities to improve perception and hazard awareness.
-Range exercises enhance both basic skills and crash avoidance skills.
-Improving braking and cornering finesse is emphasized.
+The Advanced Rider Skills (ARS) is a one-day course that complements an experienced rider’s basic skills and helps with personal risk assessment.
+It includes a fast-paced classroom segment with interactive activities to improve perception and hazard awareness.
+Range exercises enhance both basic and crash avoidance skills.
+Improving braking and cornering finesse are emphasized.

 Experienced riders will benefit from learning in a controlled environment under the watchful and helpful eye of a trained instructor and discovering where and how to improve their mental and physical riding skills.

 Please make the training site aware of any medical conditions you may have that may affect your ability to safely operate a motorcycle.